 None of which is to say that exemptions should be ignored.
 Exemptions are a powerful way to provide a seamless experience for customers.
 When an exemption is approved, the customer doesn’t have to worry about the transaction being stepped up by requiring two of the three SCA authentication methods.
 And so, retailers want to be in a position to take advantage of exemptions.

-One more thing: It quickly becomes obvious that when merchants want to build a strategic exemption and exclusion strategy, they need to make sure they have a top-notch fraud protection system and solution in place.
+One more thing: It quickly becomes obvious that when merchants want to build a strategic exemption and exclusion strategy, they need to make sure they have a top-notch Ecommerce Fraud Management protection system and solution in place.
 Take the most obvious case: In order to take full advantage of the low-risk transaction exemption, a merchant needs to keep its fraud rate below an exceedingly low .01%.
 That clears the way for purchases under €500.
 Exemptions for purchases under €250 and under €100 are also available for merchants with fraud rates of .06% and .13% respectively.

 A winning SCA strategy requires powerful fraud protection

-It’s important, then, to include a powerful fraud protection solution in your overall SCA strategy.
+It’s important, then, to include a powerful enterprise fraud protection solution in your overall SCA strategy.
 A low fraud rate is necessary to secure exemptions and exemptions are necessary to produce a top-flight customer experience.

 Yes, doing away with SCA is one of the best things about exemptions, but it is also one of the worst things about exemptions.
 Sure, an exemption eliminates the potential friction added to the buying journey by two-factor authentication, but an exemption also sidelines the extra protection that step-ups provide an online seller.